IllinoisLegalAidOnline/website-docs/docs/source/dhi_debt_profile_entities.rst

 **3. Integration with DialogFlow:**
 - As Individual A navigates through the platform, their **debt problem** and **zip code** are transmitted to **DialogFlow**.
 Here, the system identifies the appropriate flow, **"Debt lawsuit"**, to manage the conversation.
 - At this stage, an **Expert System Response Record** is generated, capturing the JSON data sent from Drupal to DialogFlow.
 This record is vital for ensuring accurate tracking, troubleshooting, and analytics.

+.. note:: DialogFlow is used as an example; we may use a different middleware.

 **4. Processing Response Data:**
 - When DialogFlow sends a response, it is logged in the existing **Expert System Response Record**.
 This response contains further details about Individual A’s debt situation.